megaluck/documentation/docs/index.rst

 Overview
 ********

-Horizen Sidechain SDK allows developers developers to quickly spin-up their own blockchain, customize business logic depending on use case, maintain interoperability with the mainchain native token (which acts as the medium of exchange between the whole ecosystem).
+Horizen Sidechain SDK allows developers to quickly spin-up their own blockchain, customize business logic depending on use case, maintain interoperability with the mainchain native token (which acts as the medium of exchange between the whole ecosystem).